pharo-open-documentation/pharo-wiki/General/Traits.md

 This will create a new Trait called `TNameOfMyTrait` stored in `MyPackage`.

 Then you add a new method to the Trait, just as you would implement a method in a class.
-All classes using this trait will be able to use methods created in the Traits if the do not override it.
+All classes using this trait will be able to use methods created in the Traits if they do not override it.

 Tu use your Trait you just need to declare it in the class declaration as parameter of the #uses: keyword.